eth-eks/velero-plugin-change-container-image/README.md

 The plugin:
 1. Intercepts resources during restore
-2. Checks for the `eth-eks.velero/replicas-value-after-recovery` annotation
+2. Checks for the `eth-eks.velero/container-image` annotation
-3. If present, updates the replica count to the specified value
+3. If present, updates the container image to the specified value
+4. Preserves the existing image tag if the new image doesn't specify one
-4. If absent or invalid, maintains the original replica count
+5. If absent, maintains the original container image

 ## Development